salif/linkita/README.md

 # Linkita

-Linkita is a clean and elegant blog theme for Zola.
+Linkita is a multilingual, clean and elegant blog theme for Zola.

 It is based on [Kita](https://github.com/st1020/kita) with some features added.
 Kita is based on Hugo theme [hugo-paper](https://github.com/nanxiaobei/hugo-paper) with some features added.